mhagenow01/FBFransac/README.md

 Thirdly, if the object database is very large and the odds of any one object being in the scene are low, the algorithm performs very poorly.
 In that case, it would be much more efficient to look for keypoints in the scene and then match them to objects in the database.
 Going in this direction would likely require significant modifications to the core algorithm.

 Lastly, there is room for improvement around robustness to occlusions.
 In real scenes, it is unlikely that we will have a full 360 degree view of the object.
 Most commonly we will have a single perspective, which would be similar to 50% occlusion.
 There are directions that can be taken to improve this, but in general this is an active area of research, as there is no broadly applicable solution.
+In addition to making our algorithm more robust to occlusions, we also might experiment with recognizing occlusions.
+With our prototype setup in which a camera is mounted to a robot, knowing an occlusion is occurring may inform the robot to change its pose to give the camera a less occluded view.

 #### References
 [1] P. Liu, Y. Wang, D. Huang and Z. Zhang, "Recognizing Occluded 3D Faces Using an Efficient ICP Variant," 2012 IEEE International Conference on Multimedia and Expo, Melbourne, VIC, 2012, pp. 350-355.